We get this question all the time:

 “Can you share moving truck space to get a lower price?”

-If you’re asking this, it’s likely you have a small to medium size move going cross country.
+If you’re asking this, it’s likely you have a small move and want to save some money.

-The truth is, long distance moving companies are already planning on taking multiple moves with the truck.
+The truth is, long distance moving companies are already planning on loading multiple moves into the truck.

 Any interstate mover not sharing truck space or “piggybacking” loads would either have very high prices or go out of business.

 There are still a number of ways to make smaller long-distance moves affordable.